The investigation of complaints

 If the Commissioner for Standards in Public Life decides that a complaint is inadmissible or that he should not investigate it, he will write to the complainant to say why.

-If the Commissioner decides to investigate the complaint, he will forward it to the person who is the subject of the complaint and ask that person for his or her reactions.
+If the Commissioner decides to investigate the complaint, at some point prior to making a recommendation he will forward the complaint to the person who is the subject of the complaint and ask that person for his or her reactions.
 This is in keeping with the requirements of the law and the principles of natural justice.

 Before or after seeking the views of the person who is the subject of a complaint, the Standards Commissioner can make such other inquiries as he considers necessary for his investigation.
 By law, the Commissioner can summon witnesses to give evidence and produce documents.

 The Commissioner must suspend his investigation if the case he is investigating becomes the subject of legal proceedings, an inquest by the Court of Magistrates, or a police investigation.
 The Commissioner himself can refer a case to the police (or another authority) if he considers this necessary.
 In this case too the Commissioner must suspend his investigation, but he is empowered to ask the police for updates about their own investigation and when they expect to conclude it.